Elephant in the Room

 Horrible scene it is.

-Can’t run a home or federation like this: On credit cards while shaking hands with mascots.
+Can’t run a home or the federation like this: On credit cards while shaking hands with mascots.
 Cash counts Khan Sahib.
 On a lighter note, take a look at this:

 3 in 1